How to get Tezos¶

 When there are Rust dependencies involved.
 The way to go is still unclear.
 The solution will be defined when delivering the first release with Rust dependencies.

-Setting up the development environment from scratch¶
+Setting up the development environment from scratch#

 If you plan to contribute to the Octez codebase, the way to go is to set up a complete development environment, by cloning the repository and compiling the sources using the provided makefile.
+You may either build all the executables, as illustrated below, or only a subset of the executables, as detailed in section Compile.

 REPO="tezos/tezos"